YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Scenarios/Scenario21/README.md

 Now, is a dedicated Kubernetes really necessary?
 Think about it for a second!

 Maybe the reasons for requesting or building new clusters are valid, however, maybe you don't have the resources to provide new clusters, nor the time, even if it takes juste a few minutes...
+Maybe the Control Planes could be shared ?

 Maybe using one Kubernetes cluster to securely host several teams/projects/applications could save time & budget.

 After all, sharing is caring, right ?

+Also, how do you define Multi-Tenancy?
+- a way to simply provide multiple environments (tenants) sharing the same hardware, but with logical separation (namespace).
+- an end to end isolated environment (tenant) from the user to the storage, but physical separation (worker node).

+When it comes to storage, keep in mind that volumes are not mounted directly on pods, but are rather mounted on worker nodes.
+If a rogue user manages to enter that host, he will have access to all the volumes mounted there, even if they belong to different namespaces.

+At the end, there is no "one size fits all" answer, however, there are multiple ways to define and architect multi-tenancy.

-We are going to see in this chapter three products that bring solutions to multi-tenancy in Kubernetes:
+We are going to see in this chapter multiple solutions that answer the multi-tenancy challenget in Kubernetes:
+- Dedicate a worker node for a specific namespace.
 - Capsule by Clastix.io
 - Kamaji by Clastix.io
 - vClusters by Loft.sh